-During the last year, developments in arbitration have come from Congress, the Supreme Court, and the lower federal courts.
+Recent developments in arbitration have come from Congress, the Supreme Court, and the lower federal courts.
 As arbitration continues to be used more frequently as a means of dispute resolution, it is no surprise that the law is quickly developing as a result.